 The next steps

-The government has asked for comments on the draft legislation by September 5th 2019 with further feedback expected from them later in the year.
-IR35 Private Sector reforms are planned for implementation on 6th April 2020 and companies should prepare for their impact immediately.
-Please review our IR35 FAQs for further guidance on what this may mean for your business.
+IR35 Private Sector reforms are planned for implementation on 6th April 2021 and companies should use this time wisely to minimise any disruption to their Contractor workforce.
+Please review our IR35 FAQs IR35 FAQs for further guidance on some of the terms used plus what this may mean for your business.